-To reduce vulnerability to climate change + + + Overall this policy has a positive impact on the sea baseline in the short, medium and long term None identified.
-To improve water quality X X x Mitigation measures are covered in policy E5 in the NDP and policies SD3 in the Core Strategy.
-To provide for sustainable sources of water supply x X x Mitigation measures are covered in the NDP and Core Strategy.
-To avoid, reduce and manage flood risk X X X Mitigation measures are covered in the NDP and Core Strategy.
+To reduce vulnerability + + + Overall this policy has a positive None identified. to climate change impact on the sea baseline in the short, medium and long term To improve water quality X X x Mitigation measures are covered in policy E5 in the NDP and policies SD3 in the Core Strategy.
+To provide for sustainable sources of water supply X X X Mitigation measures are covered in the NDP and Core Strategy.
+To avoid, reduce and manage flood risk X X x Mitigation measures are covered in the NDP and Core Strategy.
 To conserve soil resources and quality + + + Overall this policy has a positive impact on the sea baseline in the short, medium and long term None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new development particularly policies LD1, LD2 and SD3.
-To minimise the production of waste X X X N/A N/A To improve health of the population X x X N/A N/A To reduce crime and nuisance X X X N/A N/A To conserve natural and manmade 0 0 0 Overall this policy has a neutral impact on the sea baseline in the short, None identified.
+To minimise the production of waste X X x N/A N/A To improve health of the population X X X N/A N/A To reduce crime and nuisance X X x N/A N/A To conserve natural and manmade 0 0 0 Overall this policy has a neutral impact on the sea baseline in the short, None identified.
 Policy safeguards within the NDP and Core Strategy will help to alleviate impact caused from new resources medium and long term development particularly policies LD1, LD2 and SD3.
-Overall commentary and any cumulative effects Policy is not of for the area a over and above th e Core Strategy landscape from in terms of SEA objectives and over ti the development of live work units an n the shirt, medium and long term.
-This me will create stronger sense of presence d supporting policies in the NDP will work
+Overall commentary and any cumulative Policy is not o over and above th e Core Strategy in terms of SEA objectives and over til n the shirt, medium and long term.
+This me will create stronger sense of presence effects is well as a quality gainst any negativ • • d supporting policies in the NDP will work